SPitkanen/minesweeper/documentation/Implementation.md

 In case the board state still has not changed, the first while loop will be broken and random move is returned.

-At the time of writing this (16.10) the algorithm can achieve following results:
+At the time of writing this (16.10) the algorithm can achieve following results (Times in milliseconds):

-(Times in milliseconds)
 Beginner, 1000 games

-Wins: 992
+* Wins: 992
-Defeats: 8
+* Defeats: 8
-Win Ratio: 99.0
+* Win Ratio: 99.0
-Fastest time: 0
+* Fastest time: 0
-Slowest Time: 32
+* Slowest Time: 32
-Average Time: 1
+* Average Time: 1

 Intermediate, 1000 games
-Wins: 851
+* Wins: 851
-Defeats: 149
+* Defeats: 149
-Win Ratio: 85.0
+* Win Ratio: 85.0
-Fastest time: 0
+* Fastest time: 0
-Slowest Time: 73
+* Slowest Time: 73
-Average Time: 3
+* Average Time: 3

 Expert, 1000 games
-Wins: 120
+* Wins: 120
-Defeats: 880
+* Defeats: 880
-Win Ratio: 12.0
+* Win Ratio: 12.0
-Fastest time: 0
+* Fastest time: 0
-Slowest Time: 27
+* Slowest Time: 27
-Average Time: 5
+* Average Time: 5

 Separate class "BotPerformance" was created for this test and used from the main method.
+Faster slowest time in expert mode is likely result from earlier random moves on this game mode.
+Average time is still longer than on other modes and can be seen increasing with the difficulty level.

-At the moment the algorithm does not "run freely" and is stopped to return move one at a time.
-This could be solved easily but will result in changing some classes in the template.
+At the moment the algorithm does not "run freely" and is stopped to return moves one at a time.
+This could be solved easily but would result in changing some classes in the template.